-So, a simple ribbon can be transformed into a blank for making a variety of polyhedra when a pattern is drawn on its surface.
-On the basis of a variety of patterns one can make all regular polyhedra except dodecahedron.
-This is due to the lack of symmetry axes of the 5th, 7th and higher order in flat patterns.
+A simple ribbon can be transformed into a blank for making various polyhedra when a pattern is drawn on its surface.
+Based on a variety of patterns, one can make all regular polyhedra except dodecahedron.
+This is due to the lack of symmetry axes of the 5th, 7th, and higher-order in flat patterns.
 In other words, it is impossible to make a continuous pattern made of pentagons.

 Octahedron and icosahedron are based on a pattern of equilateral triangles (see Fig.2 and Fig.4).
-To get an octahedron and icosahedron one should fold a ring of six and ten triangles respectively, then fold the ribbon in the opposite direction and continue to fold the same rings.
+To get an octahedron and icosahedron, one should fold a ring of six and ten triangles, respectively, fold the ribbon in the opposite direction and continue to fold the same rings.

 Patterns of our ribbons are a special case of symmetry networks Shubnikov - Laves (see Fig. 5).
 Triangular cells are formed by applying two pairs of hexagonal mirror lattice turned to each other by 90 °, and the square ones are formed by the combination of square lattices at 45 ° to each other.
 From this perspective, the formation of polyhedra turns to become a theoretically sound and natural phenomenon.